vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 This proposal can be initiated by anyone with a sufficient number of vega tokens.
 The proposal vote for an asset is done in two steps, first by the validator nodes firsts, then by the token holders.

-First, When a new asset is proposed to the network, the asset validity's (see [asset framework](./0040-ASSF-asset_framework.md)) is verified against the origin blockchain, which allows the vega network to recover information about the asset (e.g: ticker symbol, name, decimal place, etc).
+First, when a new asset is proposed to the network, the asset validity's (see [asset framework](./0040-ASSF-asset_framework.md)) is verified against the origin blockchain, which allows the vega network to obtain information about the asset (e.g: ticker symbol, name, decimal place, etc).
 If the asset is accepted by the node, the node will then send it's own vote as a transaction to the chain, so the other validators can keep track of whom is accepting the new asset.
 This first phase may be configured through [network parameters](./0054-NETP-network_parameters.md) (e.g: duration of the phase, what proportion of validators are required to approve in order to validate the asset, etc.).
 In a first version it would be acceptable to hard code these value (e.g: 1 hours duration for the node to validate the asset, at least two thirds + one of the nodes needs to succeed.